dbwebb-se/databas/example/nodejs/world_esm/README.md

 This example also contains well defined code structure using a `src/` directory with modules, config files and static code validators.

-This example uses node style modules with require.
+This example uses ECMAScript (ES) style modules (ESM) with import and export.